Bronislava Nijinska: Appraisals, critiques

 Nancy Van Norman Baer in her book on Nijinska writes, "Between 1911 and 1913, while [her brother] Nijinsky's fame continued to soar, Nijinska emerged as a strong and talented dancer."
 Author and critic Robert Greskovic describes a common understanding of her gifts, "Nowhere near the beauty and exemplar of her art that Pavlova and Spessivtseva were, Bronislava Nijinska (1891–1972) instead began to make her mark as a choreographer."

 Nonetheless Nijinska must have truly excelled as a dancer.
 When only a young student, her prowess on the dance floor had been recognized by top professionals.
 "If Marius Petipa patted her approvingly on the head and Enrico Cecchetti placed her, at age eight, front and center in his class between two prima ballerinas, she must have been good."
-Yet before the Great War of 1914 her brother's legendary dance skills had overshadowed her own.
+Yet before the First World War her brother's legendary dance skills had overshadowed her own.
 Years later, however, the editor of The Dancing Times wrote of her at a 1921 Ballets Russes performance of The Sleeping Princess:

 Nijinska ... appeals to me as the most versatile dancer of the entire company.
 Her technique in her classical numbers is beyond reproach ... and her mime and personality in the demi-charactère dances are most convincing.

 An early signature of hers was a tough "virility".
 "Her own roles were packed with jumps and beats."
 Much later, in her prime, Nijinska crafted to combine her strength with an emotional touch "unexpectedly poignant".
 She liked the flow of movement on the stage.